Where to Invest in China: A Primer on its Economic Development Zones

 Special Economic Zones (SEZ) and Economic and Technological Development Zones (ETDZ) fall into the first category.
 They are both heavily focused on attracting FDI and tend to provide incentives for manufacturing.

-By contrast, SEZs are only seven in number, cover much larger areas, and tend to have more generalized policies rather than incentives for specific sectors.
+SEZs are only seven in number, cover much larger areas, and tend to have more generalized policies rather than incentives for specific sectors.
 For example, China’s first SEZ was set up in Shenzhen, which now covers the whole city and primarily provides a preferential tax environment for manufacturers oriented towards export markets across a wide range of industries.

 High-Tech Industrial Development Zones (HIDZ) aim to use the technological resources of research institutions, universities, and private companies to develop innovative high-tech products.
 Many HIDZs provide incentives for foreign tech firms with the aim of building collaboration between institutions to expedite the commercialization of research and development.